hackclub/hackclub/workshops/passwordcracker/README.md

 ![i take your questions gif](https://media.giphy.com/media/xT5LMB2WiOdjpB7K4o/giphy.gif)

-Okay, so before I answer thess questions, I want to introduce you to some concepts.
+Okay, so before I answer this questions, I want to introduce you to some concepts.
 After going through these concepts you yourself would be able to answer all your questions.

 ## What is the Brute Force technique?